epam/epmgcip-zeroharm.fe/README.md

 ## Prerequisites

-NodeJs and npm should be installed on your machine.
+NodeJs and npm installed on your machine.

 ### Installation